-One serving of cranberries provides at least 10 percent of the recommended daily amount of vitamin C and fiber.
+One serving of cranberries provides at least 10 percent of the recommended daily amount of fiber.
 Dietary fiber can act in several ways to lower cancer risk, including helping with weight control.
 (Excess body fat increases the risk of eleven different cancers, and dietary fiber can increase the feeling of fullness.)

 Current Evidence: AICR/WCRF Expert Report and its Updates (CUP)